-I made the “"lollipop"” out of a large glob of hot glue that I melted & carefully formed a ball (when it had cooled, but not yet set) & stuck it on a 6” piece of 18g flocked floral wire.
-I then covered to with rice paper & let it dry overnight.
+I made the “lollipop” out of a large glob of hot glue that I melted & carefully formed a ball (when it had cooled, but not yet set) & stuck it on a 6” piece of 18g flocked floral wire.
+I then covered it with rice paper & let it dry overnight.
 I also went to a dollar store & bought 1” & 1½” clear silicone ball that I stuck on 18g floral wire, hot glued the base & covered it with rice paper.

 Supplies needed (Figure 1)

 Craft scissors with a scalloped or deckle edge

 Water in a spritz bottle

 Clear spherical “"lollipop"”, 1”-1 ½” round (handmade from rounded hot glue on 18g floral wire)

 If using rotary blade, Rotary cutting mat (or other mat you don't mind getting cut)

 Flower former (Instructions to follow to make a plastic spoon former)

 26 gauge cloth covered or flocked green floral wire, 4” - 5”, 18 gauge green bare floral wire, 5” - 6”

 Food coloring (air brush, gel or liquid) or edible food color spray (optional)